Frequently Asked Questions About DDS

 Application layer DDoS attacks not only send network packets, but they may actually complete TCP connections from the attacker to the victim server.
 Once the TCP connection is made, the attacking computers make repeated requests to the application, progressively consuming resources until they are entirely depleted, rendering the application incapable of responding to legitimate user requests.

-Cyber attacks that are perpetrated by criminals, terrorists and/or cyber activists have reached a level of complexity that firewall technology cannot protect against.
-Stateful firewalls are not designed to handle large volumetric attacks and do not have complete L3-L7 DDoS defense functionality.
+Cyber attacks that are perpetrated by criminals, terrorists or cyber activists have reached a level of complexity that firewalls cannot protect against.
+Stateful firewalls are not designed to handle large volume attacks and do not have complete L3-L7 DDoS defense functionality.
 The firewall dictates what services may be used, but not how they are used.
 Attackers know this and calculatedly misuse the allowed services, compromising the firewall and/or its performance and downstream applications.

-Even firewalls that claim to have DDoS defense built-in typically have only one method of blocking attacks: the usage of indiscriminate thresholds.
+Even firewalls that claim to have anti-DDoS capabilities built-in have only one method of blocking attacks: the usage of indiscriminate thresholds.
 When the threshold limit is reached, every application and every user using that port gets blocked, causing an outage.
 Attackers know this is an effective way to block the good users along with the attackers.
 Because network and application availability is affected, the end goal of denial of service is achieved.

 Signature-based strategies detect known threats.
 They utilize pattern matching techniques similar to anti-virus products but have no ability to block attacks for which they have no signature—and the attackers know this.
 By simply manipulating a few characters in a header or payload, an attack can easily pass through today’s signature-based technology and compromise network services.
 Corero’s First Line of Defense uses both protocol behavioral analysis techniques as well as signature matching to protect against unknown attacks before they hit the network.

 Why can't my current IPS stop these blended attacks which can contain everything from DDoS to specially crafted exploits?